KZeni/wp-google-maps/readme.txt

 * Added SSL bug fixes
 * Fixed a bug that wasnt allowing users to edit the exact location

-For more, please view the WP Google Maps site
+For more, please view the Map Block site